Zivvvo/filament_tool_topaz/README.md

 # filament_tool_topaz

-filament_tool_topaz is an application to process topaz jobs conducted on micrographs of flamentous molecules
+filament_tool_topaz is an application to process topaz machine learning picking jobs conducted on micrographs of flamentous molecules.

 The filament fitting tool is advantageous as it eliminates false/dirty coordinate clusters, improving the efficiency of cryoEM 2D classification jobs as well as identifying equidistant neighbours to improve helical processing of molecules such as microtubules.